walaj/VariantBam/README.md

-    nm              nm[0,4]              NM tag from BAM (number of mismatches). e.g. must be 0-4 inclusive xp              xp[0,4]              Number of supplementary aligments, with XP or XA tag from BAM (hold identity of supplementary alignments) isize           isize[100,500]       Insert size, where all insert sizes are converted to positive. len             len[80,101]          Length of the read following phred trimming clip            clip[0,5]            Number of clipped bases following phred trimming nbases          nbases[0,5]          Removed reads that have within this range of N bases. phred           phred[4,100]         Range of phred scores that are "quality"
+    nm              nm[0,4]              NM tag from BAM (number of mismatches). e.g. must be 0-4 inclusive xp              xp[0,4]              Number of supplementary aligments, with XP or XA tag from BAM (hold identity of supplementary alignments) isize           isize[100,500]       Insert size, where all insert sizes are converted to positive. len             len[80,101]          Length of the read following phred trimming.
+If phred trimming, don't count hardclips.
+If not, then HC count to length clip            clip[0,5]            Number of clipped bases following phred trimming nbases          nbases[0,5]          Removed reads that have within this range of N bases. phred           phred[4,100]         Range of phred scores that are "quality"